 Search Copyrights

-SongCopyright.org is the world's leading independent music copyright registration service.
-It is the first choice of professional publishers, music organizations and thousands of songwriters, composers and lyricists.
-Both beginners and professional award winning songwriters use this service.
-I was formed by an association of music industry bodies and experts to provide easy and instant lifetime copyright protection and peace of mind for songwriters.
-Registration at SongCopyright.org publishes to the world that you have registered international copyright to your song and provides instant online verification of copyright registration.
-An official Copyright Certificate is issued for each song registered and an official sworn Declaration of Registration is provided to lawers and courts anywhere in the world in the event of dispute.
+The Song Copyright Office (SCO) at SongCopyright.org is the world's leading independent music copyright registration service.
+It is the first choice of professional publishers, music organizations, songwriters, composers and lyricists.
+Beginners and professional award winning songwriters use this service.
+It was formed by an association of music industry bodies and experts to provide instant copyright protection and peace of mind for songwriters.
+Registration with The Song Copyright Office at SongCopyright.org publishes to the world that you have registered international copyright for your song, and it provides instant online verification of your copyright registration.
+An official Copyright Certificate is issued for each song registered and an official sworn Declaration of Registration is provided to lawyers and courts anywhere in the world in the event of ownership dispute.
 There is no quicker, easier and safer way to register and protect your international song copyright.
-Read more about SongCopyright.org and the international Song Copyright Organization (SCO) here.
+Read more about SongCopyright.org and the international Song Copyright Office (SCO) here.

 Your Questions Answered

 How much does it cost?
-And what do I get?
+And what does it cover?

 How do I register my song?